 The venue of every single coronation since that of William the Conqueror, and a number of royal weddings and funerals as well, Westminster Abbey is a World Heritage Site and a church responsible to the sovereign.

-Pay the entrance fee to go inside and you’ll realise that Westminster Abbey is also a giant mausoleum.
+Pay the entrance fee to go inside (or, if you have a London Pass, entrance is included) and you’ll realise that Westminster Abbey is also a giant mausoleum.
 Some of the nation’s most important historical figures (including all the royals) are buried here and there are memorials to many more.

 The London Eye